it-at-m/refarch-templates/docs/develop.md

 ::: danger IMPORTANT
 To finish the onboarding process of Renovate, you need to open a PR for a dependency update found by Renovate through the "Dependency Dashboard" issue.
 This PR then has to be merged manually once.
-After that's done Renovate will start opening PRs normally.
+After that's done Renovate will start opening PRs automatically.
 :::

 ## Pull Requests